ChaturaW/SageMakerTrainer/readme.md

   - Run the notebook

   Test the deployment of the models
   - If deployed via Jumpstart - Test the deployment by running the example notebook given by Jumpstart
-  - NOTE: The dependencies for the code will need to be installed:
+  - Irrespective of the deployment method the dependencies for the code will need to be installed: